 Part 1: Pathways for Heat

 Part 2: Policy for Heat

-The Future Heat Series is a series of two independent inquiries considering both the supply and demand of heat in UK buildings, and was launched at a conference in Parliament in April 2014.
+The Future Heat Series comprised two independent inquiries considering both the supply and demand of heat in UK buildings, and was launched at a conference in Parliament in April 2014.
 The first inquiry, which reported in November 2014, compares different decarbonisation pathways for the sector by six organisations (DECC, CCC, ETI, National Grid, UKERC, Delta EE), exploring the role of different solutions and identifying the key transformations needed to decarbonise heat for buildings.

-Having identified some key transitions, the second inquiry discusses the implied policy challenges, where existing policy is taking us and what options there are for new policy to help achieve key transitions for decarbonisation.
-A further policy report will follow at the end of this inquiry in 2015.
+Having identified some key transitions, the second report discusses the implied policy challenges, where existing policy is taking us and what options there are for new policy to help achieve key transitions for decarbonisation.

 Jonathan Reynolds MP - Shadow Energy Minister

 Dan Byles MP - Energy & Climate Change Select Committee

 Dr Jeff Hardy, Ofgem

 Dr Matthew Aylott, Which?

 Neil Schofield, Bosch